-There are lots of teams in small companies and start-ups who are self-managing and self-directing.
-They manage themselves, they set product direction, and set company priorities.
+I see many teams in small companies and start-ups who self-manage.
+They set product goals, make commitments, manage their own work.
 As organizations get bigger, they hire managers.
-Managers take those responsibilities, and teams become disempowered.
-When I visit big, established companies, there’s almost always an assumption that teams need close supervision.
+Managers take those responsibilities, and teams lose responsibility and initiative..
+When I visit big, established companies, there’s almost always an assumption that teams require close supervision.

 Are the people in start-up teams and big-established company teams essentially different?

-Some argue that people who are attracted to start ups are “entrepreneurial” an therefor fundamentally different from people who go to work in larger, established companies.
+Some argue that start ups attract people with “entrepreneurial” and therefor fundamentally different from people who go to work in larger, established companies.
 I’m ready to accept that people have different preferences for risk and stability.
-But, as far as I can tell, most people employed in software companies are adults.
+But, most companies employe adults.
 Adults enter into contracts, choose mates, raise children, and make all sorts of important decisions.
 Why do we expect that those very same adults need close supervision when they come to work?

-Much of the work in growing self-managing teams is changing assumptions, shifting the dynamic between managers and employees, and undoing years of disempowerment.
-What doesn’t work (usually) is to declare that teams are empowered and self-managed.
-That leads to a freak-out on both sides.
+Much of the work in growing self-managing teams is changing assumptions about people, It involves shifting the dynamic between managers and employees.
+Sometimes it requires undoing years of disempowerment.
+Declaring that teams empowered and self-managed doesn’t work.
+And it often leads to a freak-out on both sides.

 Going to Extremes

-They are missing an important fact.
-When someone is paid by a company to be part of a team, that team exists within the organizational context.
-The team has a customer—someone who desires and will pay for its output (or not, in which case the team should cease to exist).
+Teams exists within the organizational context.
+The team has a customer—someone who desires the product or service they create.
 If a team doesn’t have a customer who eagerly awaits its product, that’s a management problem.

-On the other hand, some managers hear the word “self-organizing” and believe the team is on its own—that the manager can go into semi-retirement.
-But that’s not the case, either.
+On the other hand, some managers hear the word “self-organizing” and believe the team is on its own—that the manager has no role in supporting the team.
+That’s not the case, either.
 In fact, it’s a risky oversimplification.

 Shift the Dynamic

-Teams and their managers are in a relationship, and every relationship has dynamics–patterns of action that are reinforcing.
+Teams and their managers are in a relationship.
+Like every relationship they develop patterns of interaction.
+Some dynamics become self-reinforcing.

 After waiting what feels like a long time, the manager steps in.
 He either pushes the team, or takes action himself.
-(The worst ones berate the team for not taking responsibility, just for good[?] measure.)
+I’ve heard some berate the team for not taking responsibility, just for good[?] measure.

-This confirms what the team feared, that the manager didn’t really mean it when he delegated responsibility to them.
+This confirms what the team feared, that their manager didn’t really mean it when he delegated responsibility to them.

-And then the cycle starts again, and each spin through the circle chips away at trust.
+The cycle starts, and each spin through the circle chips away at trust.

 Find a Balance